 Digital Transformation is No Longer Optional.
 Data is Key.

 Just look at grocery stores.
-Back in 2019, there weren’t many stores that accepted contactless payments.
+Back in 2019, not many stores accepted contactless payments.
 Now, because many consumers don’t want to handle cash or even touch a surface that might harbor pathogens, grocery stores are quickly implementing contactless payment options.
-This is just one area of our economy that is rapidly shifting toward digital.
-And at the heart of this digital transformation is data.
+That is an example of just one area of our economy that is rapidly shifting toward digital.

-I believe that any organization can make this transformation successfully, but we must understand that it isn’t just about the tools.
-There are four foundational areas that go together: data, people, processes and technology.
+Any organization can make the transformation to digital successfully, but it isn’t just about the tools.
+There are four foundational areas: data, people, processes and technology.
 If you pull all these elements together, your organization can build a base for tackling some very sophisticated projects involving artificial intelligence (AI) and machine learning.

 It’s All About the Data

 Data, of course, is at the core.
-But once you start basing business decisions on it, it better be correct, especially now, when you might not have the time or funds to cover mistakes.
+But if you're basing business decisions on it, you need to ensure the flow of data is accurate and thorough, especially now, when you might not have the time or funds to cover mistakes.
 So, nurturing a data culture is critical.

 In a recent episode of the Tech.
 Ideas.
 People. podcast, I shared some thoughts on building a powerful and scalable data culture along with my supply chain colleague, Jason McLellan.
 You can listen to it below and learn how we built one at Jabil for driving business in a post-pandemic future: